 those who passed away in the terrorist attack that demolished the WTC buildings.

-All of the artifacts used to create this work of art were collected before
+Almost all of the artifacts used to create this work of art were collected before

 9/11, and now serve as a connection to both worlds past and present.
 NEW